Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 A Bonaire Affair

-In 2010, Bonaire joined sister islands St. Eustatius and Saba in creating a new constellation within the Kingdom of the Netherlands known as the BES Islands.
+Along with sister islands St. Eustatius and Saba, Bonaire is part of a constellation within the Kingdom of the Netherlands known as the BES Islands.
+Bonaire is one of the world’s best destinations for scuba diving.

 Where to stay on Bonaire